 6 – Americares foundation

-Americares foundation is in sixth position in our List of Top 8 Charitable Organizations in United States of America.
-Americares is a health-focused relief and development organization that responds to people affected by poverty or disaster with life-changing medicine, medical supplies and health programs.
+Americares foundation is in the sixth position in our List of top 8 charity organizations in the USA.
+Americares is a health-focused relief and development organization that responds to people affected by poverty or disaster with life-changing medicine, medical supplies, and health programs.

 For nearly 40 years, they have responded rapidly and effectively to the needs of their local partners and their communities.